Events

 Recording: Indigenous Cultural Safety in Clinical Trials

-This year's events are a collaboration between the BC SUPPORT Unit, BC NEIHR (Network Environment for Indigenous Health Research), and Fraser, Interior, Island and Northern Health.
+This year's events were a collaboration between the BC SUPPORT Unit, BC NEIHR (Network Environment for Indigenous Health Research), and Fraser, Interior, Island and Northern Health.

 Updates & newsletters